jhmohler/jhmohler.github.io/docs/topyear.md

 5. Click the ‘**Submit**’ button beneath the bar.

-6. The new list below will display the ranked albums released in your selected year and their artist or band.
+The new list below displays the ranked albums released in your selected year and their artist or band.
 The albums will be sorted by their ranking from best to worst.
     <img src= "/images/task9.png" alt="where to click" style="border: 2px solid grey;" width="350">